MoXie25/NanoMQ-Memory-Leak-Research/README.md

 ## **Issue Body**

 **Summary**
+This repository contains the Proof of Concept (PoC) and detailed analysis for a memory leak vulnerability found in NanoMQ.
+The issue allows remote attackers to cause a Denial of Service (DoS) by exhausting system memory via specific QoS MQTT messages.

 I have conducted an in-depth analysis of a memory leak phenomenon in Nanomq.
 Through dynamic instrumentation and code review, I identified a critical resource leak path triggered when the **runtime configuration enables SQLite (`sqlite.enable=true`) but the binary is compiled without SQLite support (`NNG_SUPP_SQLITE` undefined)**.

 **To keep this issue concise, I have summarized the key findings below.
 For the full technical breakdown (including detailed ASAN traces, lifecycle diagrams, and instrumentation logs), please refer to the attached `Analysis_Report.md`.**